tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 {id="fig-ch7-add-cat"}
 >![Adding a new category to Rango with our new form.](images/ch7-add-cat.png)

-I> ### Missing Categories
+I> ### Missing Categories?
-I> If you add a number of categories, they will not always appear on the index page.
-This is because we are only showing the top five categories on the index page.
+I> If you play around with this new functionality and add a number of different categories, remember that they will not always appear on the index page.
+This is because we coded up our index view to only show the *top five categories* in terms of the number of likes they have received.
 If you log into the Admin interface, you should be able to view all the categories that you have entered.
 I>
 I> Another way to get some confirmation that the category is being added is to update the `add_category()` method in `rango/views.py` and change the line  `form.save(commit=True)` to be `cat = form.save(commit=True)`.
 This will give you a reference to an instance of the category object created by the form.
 You can then print the category to console (e.g. `print(cat, cat.slug)` ).